-This is the 'tent' design for three arm airers with solid (non-removable) tops on the centre-post - and works for many designs of triangular airer including Hills Hoist and similar types.
+This is the 'tent' design for three arm airers with removable top cap on the centre-post - and works for many designs of triangular airer including Hills Hoist and similar types.
 Popular sizes are also available in a heavier weight 'Deluxe' Luxury 300 grade woven material.

 WHAT YOU GET: A triangular waterproof cover with a central vent and 100mm side wall below which hangs a 900mm mesh skirt which catches any wind blown rain,

-: A weighted hem all round the skirt to prevent it blowing in the wind, and corner weights for added stability,
+: Reinforced corners and a weighted hem all round the skirt to prevent it blowing in the wind, and corner weights for added stability,

 : An adjustable central extension post up to 700mm long to attached to the centre post to raise the middle of the Dryline and drain rainwater clear of the laundry.

 If the side lengths of your airer vary in size (as they normally do), take the average length and use it to work out the cover you need, by using the product selector on the home page.